nextcloud/end_to_end_encryption_rfc/RFC.md

 ```
 {
   "metadata": {
-    "ciphertext": "encrypted metadata of folder (see below for the plaintext structure).
+    "ciphertext": "encrypted metadata (AES/GCM/NoPadding, 128 bit key size) of folder (see below for the plaintext structure).
                 first gzipped, then encrypted, then base64 encoded.",
     "nonce": "123",
     "authenticationTag": "123"
   }
-  "recipients": [
+  "users": [
-     // The following contains the reference to all users who have access to the share.
+     // The following contains the reference to all users who have access to the share, including owner.
+     // A newly created folder thus will also have this array with the owner as its first entry.
      // The metadata-key is encrypted with RSA/ECB/OAEPWithSHA-256AndMGF1Padding
     {
       "userId": "testUser"